seffparker/android-scripts/doc/basic-charging-control.md

 # basic-charging-control
 Limit charging current and level to increase the efficiency and lifespan of battery.

 The charging current will be dynamically adjusted according battery temperature.
+Charging will be paused at the specified temperature and will be resumed only when the battery is cooled to the given temperature.

-The charging will be stopped at the given LEVEL_MAX, and charging will not be allowed until the battery drained to LEVEL_MIN.
+The charging will be stopped at the specified capacity level, and charging will not be allowed until the battery drained to the  given level.

-These levels can be set distinctly for Cyclecharge and Supercharge mode.
+These temperature and capacity levels can be set distinctly for Cyclecharge and Supercharge modes.

 See [bcc.user.conf](https://github.com/seffparker/android-scripts/blob/master/sdcard/lab/android/etc/bcc.user.conf) for additional configuration.